-First of all, watch the following video on Energy of electron in Bohr's orbit.
+Watch the following video to get an idea about Energy of electron in Bohr's orbit.

 (IIT JEE 1998)